olafkrueger/FontAwesome5WithApacheFlex/README.md

 			}
 	</fx:Style>
 	```
-	Notice that spaces and hyphens are removed from otf file names here.
+	Notice that spaces and hyphens are removed from the origin *.otf file names here.

 4. Use it with e.g. the spark Label component